Benefit Payment and Tax Information

 11. Am I eligible for the Maine Pension Income Deduction?

-If you file State of Maine taxes, you might be eligible for a pension income deduction.
-For more information, please see this document, and then contact your tax advisor or Maine Revenue Services.
+If you file State of Maine taxes you might be eligible for a deduction.
+Click here for more information and then contact your tax advisor or Maine Revenue Services.

 12. How do I know if I’m eligible for the Retired Public Safety Worker exclusion for my health insurance?

 As a retired public safety worker you might be eligible to exclude up to $3,000 in paid health insurance premiums from your income.
-Please see this document for more information and consult your tax advisor to determine your eligibility.
+Click here for more information and consult your tax advisor to determine your eligibility.